GuyOnWifi/PicoCTF-2025/echo_valley/echo_valley.md

 \x00(h\xbdx\xfd\x7fThe Valley Disappears\nCongrats!
 Here is your flag: picoctf{f1ckl3_f0rmat_f1asc0}\n'
 ```

-I spent a long time debug the program because it doesn't work locally when I try it on the binary, maybe due to more protections enabled.
+I spent a long time debugging the program because it doesn't work locally when I try it on the binary, maybe due to more protections enabled.
 Sometimes you just have to test it on the server and pray it works.